R-Suresh/Judicial-accountability-in-MA/README.md

 ## Running instructions

+For a quick run just clone the repo and go to the [jupyter notebooks here](/src/jupyter).
+The notebooks cover the code for preprocessing and the classifiers built for case reversal prediction.
+More detailed running instructions are provided in the respective folder

 ### Directory Structure

-1. data: All data for project
+* `data`: All data for project
-2. src: All code for project
+* `src`: All code for project
-3. report : Project reports
+* `report` : Project reports
-4. images : poster
+* `images` : poster, readme images, etc